jaganraajan/mcp-container-ts/README.md

 npm start
 ```

-## Use the local MCP server from within a host
+## Use the local MCP server from within a desktop MCP Client

-### Option 1 - Use the mcp.json file
+### Option 1 - Use the mcp.json file in VS Code

-You can use the provided [mcp.json](.vscode/mcp.json) configuration file to set up the MCP server in your VS Code environment.
+The quickest way to connect to the MCP server is the use the provided [mcp.json](.vscode/mcp.json) configuration file to set up the MCP server in your VS Code environment.
 This configuration file contains the necessary settings for the MCP server, including the URL and transport type.
 ```json
 {
   "servers": {